Amazon

 Why avoid them:

 From its run-in with the Serious Fraud office to the squeeze it puts on suppliers, Tesco has long had questionable ethics.
 The company has begun to take some sustainability issues seriously with some positive policies on supply chain management and timber sourcing.
-However, according to Greenpeace, it is still buying chicken and pork from Brazilian-owned companies Moy Park and Pilgrim’s Pride.
+However, according to Greenpeace, in 2021 it was still buying chicken and pork from Brazilian-owned companies Moy Park and Pilgrim’s Pride.
 These are UK subsidiaries of the Brazilian meat giant JBS, a company notorious for its role in forest destruction.

 Tesco continues to have one of the lowest scorers on our database.